 window.onclick = function(){ w.postMessage('disableTimeout') }

-We can achieve this in two ways
+We can achieve this in three ways

 Use socket.io to trigger the logout from the server.
 But again, one of the tabs from the user has to send the initial request to the server stating the timeout that has occurred.
 Then using the web socket, we can trigger logouts on every page